QingWen-0310/10-year-risk-of-future-coronary-disease/README.md

 In this study, we use the available predictor variables in the data set to build a logistic model to form prediction of the risk of having coronary disease.

 Sections contained in this repo:
+- Data: contains the raw data obtained from Kaggle
 - R Script: contains all relevant R code used in this study.
 - Output: contains the pdf version of the report